-Some situations where specific prior tax advice should be sought include where you are likely to receive remuneration or capital gains payments from overseas following your arrival in Australia, where significant share options or overseas assets are retained, you wish to transfer an overseas pension fund to Australia, if you remain the owner of an overseas company or are the beneficiary of an overseas trust and if you wish to continue working time as they provide a TFN.
+Some situations where specific prior tax advice should be sought include where you are likely to receive remuneration or capital gains payments from overseas following your arrival in Australia, where significant share options or overseas assets are retained, you wish to transfer an overseas pension fund to Australia, if you remain the owner of an overseas company or are the beneficiary of an overseas trust and if you wish to continue working remotely for a foreign company while in Australia.

-remotely for a foreign company while in Australia.
+You must properly "close off"

-You must properly "close off" your tax affairs in your current country of residency.
+your tax affairs in your current country of residency.
 It is not sufficient simply to leave the country without notifying the tax authorities and completing, where required, a final tax return.
 A failure to do so can lead to long-term costs and complexities which far outweigh the effort involved in taking appropriate action prior to your departure.

 You should approach any pension providers in your country of residency to obtain a summary of your current entitlements before leaving the country.
 Whether those entitlements are available for transfer to Australia, and whether that is the right approach, will depend on a range of factors including local legislation, the nature of the pension (whether a defined benefit scheme or otherwise), access conditions, your age and the tax treatment of withdrawals and transfers.
-It can be tax advantageous to transfer some qualifying pensions withdraw or transfer, you should retain a bank account in that country.
-Many pension funds will pay withdrawals only into a domestic bank account or sometimes pay by cheque, which is to be avoided if at all possible, given it is slow, cumbersome, costly and it is becoming more and more difficult to find accepting banks in Australia.
+It can be tax advantageous to transfer some qualifying pensions within the first 6 months of arrival in Australia.